Quanah Parker: On the reservation

-Quanah Parker and Samuel Burk Burnett
+Samuel Burk Burnett

 The story of the unique friendship that grew between Quanah Parker and the Burnett family is addressed in the exhibition of cultural artifacts that were given to the Burnett family from the Parker family.
 The presentation of a cultural relic as significant as Quanah Parker's war lance was not done lightly.
 It is a clear indication of the high esteem to which the Burnett family was regarded by the Parkers.
 The correspondence between Quanah Parker and Samuel Burk Burnett, Sr. (1849–1922) and his son Thomas Loyd Burnett (1871–1938), expressed mutual admiration and respect.
 The historical record mentions little of Quanah Parker until his presence in the attack on the buffalo hunters at Adobe Walls on June 27, 1874.
 Fragmented information exists indicating Quanah Parker had interactions with the Apache at about this time.

 This association may have related to his taking up the Native American Church, or peyote religion.
 Quanah Parker was said to have taken an Apache wife, but their union was short-lived.
 The Apache dress, bag and staff in the exhibit may be a remnant of this time in Quanah Parker's early adult life.
 With the buffalo nearly exterminated and having suffered heavy loss of horses and lodges at the hands of the US military, Quanah Parker was one of the leaders to bring the Kwahadi (Antelope) band of Comanches into Fort Sill during late May and early June 1875.
 This brought an end to their nomadic life on the southern plains and the beginning of an adjustment to more sedentary life.
 Burk Burnett began moving cattle from South Texas in 1874 to near present-day Wichita Falls, Texas.
 There he established his ranch headquarters in 1881.
 Changing weather patterns and severe drought caused grasslands to wither and die in Texas.
 Burnett and other ranchers met with Comanche and Kiowa tribes to lease land on their reservation—nearly 1 e6acre just north of the Red River in Oklahoma.

-Originally, Quanah Parker, like many of his contemporaries, was opposed to the opening of tribal lands for grazing by Anglo ranching interests.
-But, Quanah Parker changed his position and forged close relationships with a number of Texas cattlemen, such as Charles Goodnight and the Burnett family.
+Quanah Parker, like many of his contemporaries, was originally opposed to the opening of tribal lands for grazing by Anglo ranching interests.
+Quanah Parker changed his position and forged close relationships with a number of Texas cattlemen, such as Charles Goodnight and the Burnett family.
 As early as 1880, Quanah Parker was working with these new associates in building his own herds.
 In 1884, due largely to Quanah Parker's efforts, the tribes received their first "grass" payments for grazing rights on Comanche, Kiowa and Apache lands.
 It is during this period that the bonds between Quanah Parker and the Burnett family grew strong.